I don’t have some crazy or cool origin story, so let’s just talk about some things I’m interested in these days.

 Conservation

 I used to devote all of my "free professional time" to developing software to support animal conservation efforts.
 I have worked with amazing folks like Bob Lacy, Jon Ballou, Phil Miller, and Philip Nyhus developing software models to help researchers stave off the decline of populations of countless threatened and endangered species.
 Today, it's just a cause near and dear with periodic advice-giving and meeting attendance.
-I was recently lucky enough to visit the Cheetah Conservation Fund in Namibia (cheetah photos here!); if you care at all about cheetahs or wildlife conservation in general you can't go wrong supporting CCF.

 Photography